Enterprise Relationship Management

 Next Generation Telephony Implementation

 This project is currently moving faculty and staff phone numbers from the traditional voice service to voice over IP-based Skype for Business.
 This involves migrating telephone extensions from the University's dedicated Avaya voice system to the Microsoft PBX.
-When completed, this migration will enable the University to realize significant cost savings while providing a unified communications plaform for faculty and staff that will include voice, email, instant messaging, presence, and Web conferencing all managed from a single, cloud-based source.
+When completed, this migration will enable the University to realize significant cost savings, while providing a unified communications platform that includes voice, email, instant messaging, presence, and Web conferencing—all managed from a single, cloud-based source.

 Learning Management System Assessment